oasis-roles/meta_dev_docs/README.md

   scenarios are mostly used for linting, as many of the OASIS roles require VMs to execute and test the actual automation code.

-  `tox -e roles-package_updater-docker -- -d podman`
+  `tox -e roles-package_updater-container -- -d podman`

 * If you're debugging a failure and would like to leave provisioned instances up to check their error state, run the following.

-  `tox -e roles-package_updater-docker -- -d podman --destroy never`
+  `tox -e roles-package_updater-container -- -d podman --destroy never`

 * To get debugging output from Ansible (`-v`) and Molecule (`--debug`), you must run Molecule directly since tox-ansible is not able to pass debugging